uicrooks/shopify-foundation-theme/README.md

 <!-- badges (end) -->

 <!-- title / description (start) -->
-<h2 align="center">Shopify Theme Lab</h2>
+<h2 align="center">Shopify Foundation Theme</h2>

-Shopify Theme Lab is a customizable modular development environment for blazing-fast Shopify theme creation.
-By default, it's bundled with Vue.js and Tailwind CSS, but you can swap them for pretty much anything.
-Build a custom Shopify theme from scratch with a modern stack!
+Shopify Foundation Theme is modern Shopify Theme built on top of [Shopify Theme Lab](https://github.com/uicrooks/shopify-theme-lab) with Vue and Tailwind CSS.

-> Disclaimer: This project is not affiliated with Shopify Inc., Tailwind Labs Inc. or Vue.org
+> This project is currently in development and **not production-ready**!
 <!-- title / description (end) -->